moshelando/gotten_to_the_point/md/biology/chapter10.md

 ### Codons

-- As there are 64 possible codons (4*4*4) and only 20 amino acids, numerous codons code for similar amino acids.
+- As there are 64 possible codons ($4 \times 4 \times 4$) and only 20 amino acids, numerous codons code for similar amino acids.
 - `AUG` is the **start codon**; mRNA strands start with `AUG`.
 It translates to Methionine.
 - Several codons are the **stop codons**.
 They do not translate to an amino acid.